GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

 ---

 ### Understanding the app Object in Dash
-The `app` object is an instance of the [`Dash`](https://dash.plotly.com/) class from the `dash` library.
+The `app` object is an instance of the `Dash` class from the [`dash`](https://dash.plotly.com/) library.
 It serves as the central object of a Dash application, managing the layout, callbacks, and overall app configuration.
-The `Dash()` function is used to create an instance of a Dash application.
+The `Dash()` class is used to create an instance of a Dash application.
 It initializes the app, providing the structure to define its layout and interactivity.
-The `Dash()` function serves as the foundation for building Dash applications, allowing developers to add components like HTML elements, interactive controls, and graphs.
+The `Dash()` class serves as the foundation for building Dash applications, allowing developers to add components like HTML elements, interactive controls, and graphs.

 For more details on defining layouts in Dash, refer to the [Dash Layout Documentation](https://dash.plotly.com/layout#dash-layout).

 ---